Mater Epilepsy Unit

-Thousands of Queenslanders suffer from epilepsy, a neurological condition where alterations in brain activity can result in seizures.
-There are various types of epilepsy and while medications are effective for most patients, sometimes they are not successful.
-It is possible in some of these cases to treat epilepsy using surgery.
+Epilepsy is one of the world's commonest neurological conditions, in which alterations in brain activity can result in seizures.
+Eiplespy can occur at any age and be due to a variety of causes.
+Whilst anti-seizure medications are effective for most patients, in about a third of people, anti-seizure medications do not fully control seizures ("drug-resistant epilepsy").
+It may be possible in some of these cases to treat epilepsy using surgery.

 Our team is made up of epileptologists, neurosurgeons, EEG scientists, epilepsy nurses, neuropsychiatrists, neuropsychologists, clinical psychologists and speech pathologists who all work together to provide the highest level of care in the diagnosis and treatment of focal epilepsy.

-Epilepsy monitoring and inpatient assessment is necessary for the management of focal epilepsy and occurs in the purpose built Epilepsy Monitoring Unit in the Mater Centre for Neurosciences.
+Epilepsy monitoring and inpatient assessment is necessary for the management of focal epilepsy and occurs in the purpose built Epilepsy Monitoring Unit in the Mater Neurosciences Centre Brisbane.
 We utilise the most advanced equipment to analyse seizure symptoms and brain activity during a seizure.

-The facilities include specialised private patient monitoring rooms which are located in close proximity to the dedicated monitoring station that is staffed by highly trained scientists and nurses 24 hours daily.
-The information gathered from epilepsy monitoring and other tests is precisely analysed by our specialist epileptologists.
+The facilities include private patient monitoring rooms near the dedicated monitoring station that is staffed by trained scientists and nurses 24 hours daily.
+The information gathered from epilepsy monitoring and other tests is analysed by our specialist epileptologists.
 Our unit also has a strong research focus and collaborates with researchers who are working to better understand epilepsy and how to improve treatments.

-The specialised equipment and techniques employed in the Mater Advanced Epilepsy Unit ensures that patients receive the best treatment for their epilepsy and allows for accurate assessments to determine if they might benefit from epilepsy surgery.
+The specialised methods employed in the Mater Epilepsy Unit ensures that patients receive the best treatment for their epilepsy and allows for accurate assessments to determine if they might benefit from epilepsy surgery.